ondrejhonus/vege-dreams/content/posts/savory/hearthy-soup/index.md

 - [ ] piece of ginger, grated
 - [ ] juice of 1/2 small lemon
 #### Optionally add
-- [ ] 1/2 orange, including a piece of the peel (to replace the lemon)
+- [ ] 1/2 orange, including a piece of the peel

 ### Steps
 1. Heat the oil in a large pot over medium heat.